PC-2208/Ingredient-Scanning-Application/README.md

 3. Add the following line in your Python code to link it:

 `import pytesseract`

 `pytesseract.pytesseract.tesseract_cmd = r'C:\Program Files\Tesseract-OCR\tesseract.exe'`

  For Linux:

 `sudo apt update`

 `sudo apt install tesseract-ocr`

 For Mac:

 `brew install tesseract`

 4. Install YOLOv8 (via Ultralytics)

 Used for object detection:

 `pip install ultralytics`

-You can test installation with:
+You can test the installation with:

 `yolo help`